Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	frame.to_csv(f'Other_Catalog_Master_{sig}', chunksize=1000)

-This master catalog as genereated above is available for download `here <https://drive.google.com/file/d/1cJMafmaT4NwbWbjY0xPB9fk9La065eQ6/view?usp=sharing>`_.
+The master catalog generated above is available for download `here <https://drive.google.com/file/d/1cJMafmaT4NwbWbjY0xPB9fk9La065eQ6/view?usp=sharing>`_.

-Using this catalog, we can now load the optimal models to make the predictions.
-The predictions will be made using both the base and optimal models so as to compare the distribution of probability predictions.
+Using this catalog, we can now load the optimal models to generate predictions.
+Predictions will be produced with both the baseline and optimal models to compare the resulting probability distributions.

 Predictions & LOO CV
 -----------

-In the following script we perform the model predictions on the entire NDWFS Boötes field to generate the candidate catalogs (i.e., sources with probability predictions greater than 0.5).
+In the following script, we perform model predictions on the entire NDWFS Boötes field to generate the candidate catalogs (i.e., sources with probability predictions greater than 0.5).

-These candidate catalogs do not include the 866 LAB training objects as these were deliberately removed from the source catalog.
-While the randomly selected objects that composed our OTHER class are included in the catalog, they were used for training purposes as such cannot be fairly assessed as their presence as an OTHER training instance skews their probability predictions.
-For this reason, we perform a Leave-out-Out (LOO) cross-validation analysis, once assessing the LAB training set insstances so as to farily assess them and determine an informed probability prediction threshold, and another assessing the OTHER objects in our training set so as to include those that would have been predicted as LAB had they not been present in the training set.
-These two LOO routines are also executed below:
+These candidate catalogs exclude the 866 LAB training objects, which were deliberately removed from the source catalog.
+While the randomly selected objects that comprised the OTHER class remain in the catalog, they were used for training purposes and thus cannot be fairly assessed, as their presence as OTHER training instances skews their probability predictions.

 .. code-block:: python